root-project/web/manual/histograms/index.md

    caption="Fit Panel."
 %}

-In the `Fit Function` section you can select the function used for fitting.<br>
+In the `Fit Function` section you can select the function that should be used for fitting.<br>
 The following types of functions are listed here:

 - Pre-defined functions that will depend on the dimensionality of the data.